nbasham/iOSUtil/README.md

 		<li>CaptureView - creates a PDF or UIImage screenshot from a UIView.</li>
 		<li>DelimitedFile - creates an array of user defined objects from a delimited file.</li>
 		<li>EmailController - a simple way to send email from a UIViewController.</li>
+		<li>ShareController - a simple way to share items via Facebook, Twitter, Weibo, Message, Mail, Print, Copy to Pasteboard, Assign to Contacts, and Save to Camera Roll.</li>
 </ul>

 <h2><b>CaptureView</b></h2>